vzakharov/finn/dont_build_your_own/dictatorship/02_fine_print_before_the_coup/03_sargon_v3.md

 The opening pitch of Sargon’s career was, in modern terms, a coup-slash-merger.
 Legend says he began as a servant in the court of Ur-Zababa, king of Kish.
 One day — possibly after a poorly poured drink — Sargon staged a palace coup and took the throne.
 From there, he rapidly moved from local power to regional menace, conquering Uruk and parading its defeated king, Lugalzagesi, through the sacred gate of Enlil *on a leash*.

 Let’s pause here.
 Leading your rival by a collar through a major temple isn’t just a victory lap.
 It’s a PowerPoint presentation in human form.
-It's Sargon saying, “I own your gods now.”
+It’s Sargon saying, “I own your gods now.”

 ### Wash Your Weapons in the Sea